jukofyork/qlora-pipe-lite/docs/ControlAdapters.md

 - **Use float32**: Keep `lora_weight_dtype = "float32"` (the default) for numerical stability
 - **Start small**: Begin with rank 16-32; higher ranks need a *lot* more data
 - **Layer selection**: Consider excluding the first (1-2) and last (1-2) layers, as these are more prone to training instabilities
-- **Include randomized regularizer data**: Use 10–30% class `0` examples for stability and generalisation
+- **Include randomised regulariser data**: Use 10–30% class `0` examples for stability and generalisation

 ### Training